alachuacounty/nextjs-truth-rec/README.md

 4. run **npm run dev** to see the developer build

 ## WORKFLOW
-* Before Editing this Project, make sure to pull latest files
+* Make sure to pull latest files before editing this project.
-* Type npm install to get latest assets for project before making edits
-* Make sure to cd into next truth rec to see project running

 ## File/Folder structure